This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-When using this, we need to explicitly call the constructor to initialize a member using placement new, and similarly, we need to manually call the destructor to destroy a member.
+When using it, we are required to explicitly call the constructor to initialize a member using placement new.
+Similarly, we must manually call the destructor to destroy a member.

 int main(){